stackitcloud/terraform-provider-stackit/CONTRIBUTION.md

 4. Commit your changes including a descriptive message
 5. Create a pull request with your changes.
 6. The pull request will be reviewed by the repo maintainers.
 If you need to make further changes, make additional commits to keep commit history.
 When the PR is merged, commits will be squashed.

+> [!TIP]
+> Separate bigger changes into multiple smaller PRs.
+You will get earlier feedback, and it's easier for us to review your PR.
+> If you already want feedback during the implementation process, feel free to create a draft PR, so that we can have a look.

 ## Bug Reports